+'''

+void R_CheckStack(void)

-void R_CheckStack(void) void R_CheckStack2(size_t extra)
+void R_CheckStack2(size_t extra)

+'''

 These functions signal an error when a low stack condition is detected.
-R_CheckStack2 does so when extra bytes are more than is available on the stack.

-This mechanism is not always available (See Section 8.1.5 [Threading issues], page 209) and it is best to avoid deep recursions in C and to track recursion depth when using recursion is unavoidable.
+This mechanism is not always available (See Section 8.1.5 [Threading issues], page 209) and it is best to avoid deep recursions in C and to track recursion depth when using recursion is not avoidable.
 C compilers will often optimize tail recursions to avoid consuming C stack, so it is best to write code in a tail-recursive form when possible.